 2. Verification Links;

 The “Mitigation Links” and the “Verification Links” columns can be used to assign a link of an issue (mitigation action or verification action) to each risk or to create a link to a new issue (new mitigation action or new verification action).
+You can also create new Issue Link type columns to describe additional relationships between risks and other issues.

 The “Traceability” column provides an overview of all the links that are connected to each risk, including the links to other risks that the mitigation action(s) may have introduced.